 Yes, it can make a huge difference.
 If you want to find your carb limit, we recommend experimenting with adding more carbs from veggies, and avoiding simple sugars and grains.

 Sugar and flour will spike your insulin more than carbs from vegetables and might therefore kick you out of ketosis easier.

-5 grams of carbs from spinach are not the same thing as 5 grams of carbs from a block of milk chocolate, and your insulin levels will not spike as much, due to the added fiber.
+Five grams of carbs from spinach is nutritionally superior to 5 grams of carbs from a block of milk chocolate, and your insulin levels will not spike as much, due to the added fiber.

 Besides, to make it easier for yourself, it’s probably a good idea to not eat a tiny amount of any sort of trigger food (for many people, that would be sweets), as it will be very challenging to stop.
 It’s probably best not to go that way.

 What Are The Different Factors That Play a Role?

 Your carb limit depends on a myriad of factors, such as:

 - The type of carbs that you consume

 - The amount of muscle vs. fat that you carry